taopeng123/leetcode_public/README.md

-This repository contains the share leetcode solution code.
+This repository contains the shared Leetcode solution code.